 In line with Government Guidelines for Hospices and to ensure we do everything to keep our patients and staff safe we are now strongly encouraging everyone to complete two lateral flow Covid-19 tests per week.
 We request that anyone wishing to visit the Hospice does so.
 Tests are available to the public for free, and can be collected from local centres, ordered online or you can attend a walk-in site.
 Full details are available here: Find a rapid lateral flow test site in your area – GOV.UK (www.gov.uk).
 Alternatively, we can provide you with a box of tests.
 Please ask a member of staff for details.

 Our IPU patients are very vulnerable and the space is limited.
 For this reason, visiting is by appointment only to reduce the risk of the spread of Covid-19 to our patients and staff.

 Our visiting rules are as follows:

-- Apart from chosen key contact, we can sadly only admit children that are direct offspring of the patient for a maximum of 30 mins (i.e. no grandchildren, nieces, nephews etc).
+- Apart from chosen key contacts, we can sadly only admit children that are direct offspring of the patient for a maximum of 30 mins (i.e. no grandchildren, nieces, nephews etc).
 We are happy to assist with technology for a virtual visit.